-But be careful about your medical marijuana if you are not in a legal state or country: an American who smoked up and got high before he boarded a flight for Dubai was jolted into a different Middle East reality when he was tested for cannabis possession in his blood!
+But be careful about your medical marijuana if you are not in a legal state or country: an American who smoked up and got high before he boarded a flight for Dubai was jolted into a different Middle East reality when he was tested for cannabis possession in his blood, not on his person.
 This is just as absurd as the arrest and jailing of the UK man Billy Hood who was sentenced to 25 years in prison for possessing harmless CBD oil.

 The American tourist Peter Clark, 51 from Las Vegas faces years in jail in Dubai after doctors called police when they tested his blood and found cannabis – which he’d legally smoked before he arrived in the country.

 What happens in Vegas needs to stay in Vegas

 Clark flew to Dubai on February 21 this year for a few days to look at some professional recording studios he was thinking about hiring.
 Below is his story just after his release.

 Falling ill with pancreatic issues, doctors checked his blood and found cannabis in his blood from hashish that he used in the United States, according to Clark.